ibm-cloud-docs/mqcloud/learn/mqoc_qm_locations.md

 Lite queue managers are only available in IBM Cloud locations.
 Other sizes are available in all locations.

-We recommend that you choose the cloud location which is geographically closest to your position -  this will help to lower latency and give optimal performance.
+Choose the cloud location which is geographically closest to your position -  this will help to lower latency and give optimal performance.
 Please contact us if you would like to discuss additional deployment locations.
+{: tip}

 The location of a deployed queue manager can be found by examining the queue manager details page:

 ![Image showing queue manager locations](../images/mqoc_qm_locations_qminfo.png)

-**Note:**

 Amazon Web Services and AWS are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.
+{: note}